Transport in Antarctica: Roads and traverses

 Winds continuously blow snow on roads in Antarctica.

 The South Pole Traverse (McMurdo–South Pole highway) is approximately 1450 km long and links the United States McMurdo Station on the coast to the Amundsen–Scott South Pole Station.
 It was constructed by leveling snow and in crevasses, but is not paved.
 There are flags to mark the road.

-Also, the United States Antarctic Program maintains two ice roads during the austral summer.
+Also, the United States Antarctic Program maintains two ice roads during the summer.
 One provides access to Pegasus Field on the Ross Ice Shelf.
 The ice road between Pegasus Field and McMurdo Station is about 14 mi.
 The other road provides access to the Ice Runway, which is on sea ice.
 The road between the Ice Runway and McMurdo Station varies in length from year to year depending on many factors, including ice stability.
 These roads are critical for resupplying McMurdo Station, Scott Base, and Amundsen–Scott South Pole Station.